 Family road trip: Discover British Columbia

-We know what you’re thinking — why on earth would I want to get in a car and head out for the Canadian yonder with small children and potentially a bored teen in tow?
-Well, simply put: It’s fun (no really, we promise!).
-Plus, this easy-to-navigate 465-mile road trip through Canada’s most westerly province includes stops in four popular British Columbia destinations, meaning no one — teenager included — will have a chance to get bored.
-Make the most of your family travel adventure by adding these stops to your itinerary:
+We know what you’re thinking — why on earth would I want to get in a car and head out for the Canadian yonder with small children and potentially a surly a bored teen in tow?
+Well, simply put: It’s fun (no, really, we promise!).
+Plus, this easy-to-navigate 465--mile road trip through Canada’s most westerly province includes stops in four popular British Columbia destinations, meaning no one — teenager included — will have a chance to get bored.
+Make the most of your family travel adventure by adding these stops to your itinerary.

 Vancouver